The Girl King by Mimi Yu – Book Review #Gifted

-The Girl King is a fantastic debut from a clearly very talented author.
+The Girl King is a great debut from a talented author.
 The opening of the book is very intriguing and not what I expected.
-We are initially introduced to characters that we don’t come across again until much later in the book but when you realise the significance of the opening, a lot of plot ideas fall into place.
+We are initially introduced to characters that we don’t come across again until much later in the book.
+That may seem odd but when you realise the significance of the opening, everything falls into place.

 Another perspective the book is written from is Nokhai.
 Nok is the last surviving wolf shapeshifter, who has suffered greatly at the hands of the empire.
 He is loyal, thoughtful and has more background depth than the usual journey companion or love interest.
 I really like Nok.
-His character is straight forward and simple in the right way.
-There are a few supporting characters that we don’t learn a lot about such as Omair but I have a feeling that we will find out a lot more about them in book two.
+His character is straight forward and simple (in the right way).
+There are a few supporting characters that we don’t learn much about, such as Omair.
+That said, I have a feeling that we will find out a lot more about them in book two.
 One of my favourite characters is Vrea who isn’t a big character but I like her sense of humour and presence.

-There are a lot of themes explored in The Girl King including fate, destiny, ambition, betrayal, sacrifice, imperialism, the role of women and racism.
+There are a lot of themes explored in The Girl King.
+The include fate, destiny, ambition, betrayal, sacrifice, imperialism, the role of women and racism.
 Manipulation is a key theme in the novel, particularly as part of Min’s story.
 Some may find aspects of this triggering.
 There are a few other trigger warnings that should be mentioned such as the threat of rape, emotional abuse, genocide and substance addiction.

-The Girl King is not action packed.
+The Girl King is not action packed as it is a character-driven novel.
 A lot of the story focuses on a hero’s journey, which obviously has problems along the way.
-This isn’t a book full of shocking reveals and if that is what drives your enjoyment then this is probably not the book for you.
+This isn’t a book full of shocking reveals, so if that is what drives your enjoyment then this is probably not the book for you.
 There are a lot of familiar elements, which if you read a lot of YA fantasy is usually the case.
-I personally enjoyed The Girl King a lot more than the start of Leigh Bardugo’s Grisha trilogy and think it is better written than the start of the Throne of Glass series too, although I know that is a big statement and there will be a lot of people who disagree with me!
 It is clearly not a stand alone novel and will, I believe, be a duology.
-I am really looking forward to reading the next book and learning about the world more as well as finding out what happens next.
+I’m really looking forward to reading the next book and learning about the world more as well as finding out what happens next.

-I thoroughly enjoyed The Girl King.
-I am very pleased that I saved it as my first read of 2019 as it has kicked of my reading year beautifully.
+I really enjoyed The Girl King and am very pleased that I saved it as my first read of 2019.
+It has kicked of my reading year beautifully.
 If you are a YA fantasy fan, enjoy own voices novels and have a love of strong female characters then you should pick up a copy of this book.
 I highly recommend it to fans of the Three Dark Crowns series, particularly fans of Queen Katharine.